-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-265) The sales price of a particular unit is \$19.00.
+266) The sales price of a particular unit is \$19.00.
 The company plans to sell 7,500 units.
 The variable costs are \$6.00 per unit and monthly fixed costs are \$112,500.
 Given this information what is the company's total variable cost?